-It’s a new space race of sorts–but there are still plenty of details to
+It’s a new space race of sorts–but there are still plenty of details to consider.

 The future of transportation is ride sharing in the skies.
 Last week Uber unveiled its flying taxi prototype, designed like a giant drone, at the company’s second Elevate summit.
 Uber aims to launch UberAIR’s demo flights in 2020.
 From there, flights between cities would begin in 2023 starting with Los Angeles and Dallas-Fort Worth.